isteps-sps-lab/bf-im/README.md

 # Intervention Manager (IM)

-The *im* component allows users to easily define intervention rules to orchestrate a production system.
+The IM component allows users to easily define intervention rules to orchestrate a production system.
 The component monitors the status of the worker-factory ecosystem in real-time, by elaborating data from sensors, machines, workers monitoring systems, ERP, and more.
-The set of intervention rules are known to the *im*, which decides which is the best one to trigger.
+The set of intervention rules are known to the IM, which decides which is the best one to trigger.

 ## Getting Started